-We’ve been to Whitewater in the Winter, Pulpit in the Spring and we’ll be in downtown Nelson in the summer for our third instalment of ‘Voices of Nelson.’
+We’ve been to Whitewater in the Winter, Pulpit in the Spring and downtown in the alleys of Nelson in the summer for the production of ‘Voices of Nelson.’
 A collaboration with Touchstones Nelson, this interactive project seeks to create a living history of Nelson, documenting who lives here today and why, exploring our identity as a city and where people think we are headed into the future as it connects to the past.

-The plan is to edit together the interviews we’ve conducted with dozens of locals and present this video in the museum space at Touchstones Nelson for many years to come.
-Watershed Productions is pleased to have Lynn Trinh on the creative team with additional camera support from Laura Grant.
+The final video will be released soon.
+Watershed Productions was pleased to have Lynn Trinh on the creative team with additional camera support from Laura Grant.

 Here’s a video profile of my work at Upstream Benefits at Touchstones Nelson which is up until February 11th.
 Honoured to be included among this group of accomplished local artists: Deborah Thompson, Maggie Shirley, Ian Johnston, Susan Andrews Grace, Natasha Smith, Rachel Yoder, Courtney Anderson, Brent Bukowski, and Boukje Elzinga.
 Arc is a video and sound installation created in collaboration with Daryl Jolly and Havelock John Tucker.
 Roundtable, from an artist-in-residence at Oxygen Art Centre 2008, is revisited as the earlier work in this exhibit and includes conversations with Thomas Loh, Josie Ahern, Zoe, Eric Denny, Julien Locke & Peter Locke, and Edna Whitely.

 Come check out this upcoming event that Anna Purcell has coordinated.
 The write up from Facebook below, link here to event details.